OUR PAST (1980-2002)

 Several staff transitions led to the hiring of Eric VanderHeide as music director (2015) and Zach Drummond as director of ministries to youth and children (2018).
 Eric has brought a love for choral and worship team led music as well as a broad range of styles from classical and sacred to more contemporary.
 His leadership in worship, musically and otherwise, has enhanced the worship of the church and we continue to enjoy strong, vibrant, and multi-generational choral and worship team ministries.

-Zach has brought new life and energy to the youth and children’s ministry and is developing volunteer leadership as well as thriving ministries focused on welcoming friends, being rooted in a relationship with Jesus, and reaching out into the world with the Good News of Christ.
+Zach brought new life and energy to the youth and children’s ministry and developed volunteer leadership as well as thriving ministries focused on welcoming friends, being rooted in a relationship with Jesus, and reaching out into the world with the Good News of Christ.

 Since the repairs and renovations of 2013-2014, Pastor Robert has re-emphasized our need to get beyond the walls of our church, both with the general theme of “loving our neighbors” and more specific themes of racial reconciliation and relationship.
 Heading into 2019 he has led a series entitled, “Here I Am,” which has challenged the church to be “listening, available, and ready to go” for where God is leading us in the future.
 On that note…